TrackerLounge/DigitalTrackingPit/FastWalk.md

 If we were to cut the model into a thin strip along a line from the deepest point in the toe area to the deepest point in the heal area, it would look something like:

 <img src='/FastWalk/track01CrossSectionFromToeToHeal.jpg' width=800>

+We can see a nice dish pressure release in this track and a bit of a plate pressure release outside the track from pressure along the wall of the track.

 If we were to cut the model into a thin strip along  the deepest point in the toe area from the pinky toe side to the big toe side, it would look something like: